 Each employee who earns additional credit, after August 28, 2011, at an NCATE or NASDTEC accredited college or university, or State Continuing Education Clock Hours (SCECH) not provided by the District, shall be reimbursed the sum of up to one hundred fifty dollars (\$150) per credit hour, or up to twenty-five dollars (\$25) per SCECHs, for each additional hour or unit earned.
 The total sum to be paid for additional credit hours and/or units - including any reimbursed credits from paragraph 1 - shall not exceed four thousand six hundred dollars (\$4,600).
 Credit hours earned must be a part of a program designed to achieve a higher degree, or must be taken in a field of study directly related to the employee's assignment, or must be approved by the Superintendent.
 An official transcript of semester hour credits or SCECHs earned from the granting institution shall be submitted to Human Resources.
-For an official transcript submitted by January 31, reimbursement shall be paid no later than the end of October.
+For an official transcript submitted by January 31, reimbursement shall be paid no later than the end of February.
+For an official transcript submitted by September 30, reimbursement shall be paid no later than the end of October.